pencil-code/pencil-code/samples/mdwarf-ss-running-aver/README.md

 succeeds with revision -r39855, but not with -r39856, after Fred's check-in r39856 | fredgent | 2025-03-19 10:02:25 +0100 (Wed, 19 Mar 2025) | 1 line
 Merge branch 'gputestv6'
+The issue is now resolved.
+The issue was handling of dt in pencil_check, which has now been fixed: each iteration of pencil_check gets the same dt.

 ## Recommended resolution: